 A G to C SNP at 160001799 on chromosome 1.
 It might seem familiar to you - it is the alteration we queried in the single variant

 of the tutorial.
-As you can see in the list, it is an extragenic, disease-causing variant located in the promoter of one of the candidate genes (PIGM).
 This variant is recognised by RegulationSpotter as being disease-causing

 because it is annotated as such in ClinVar.
-Regardless from this annotation in ClinVar, the ReguationSpotter XScore of 38
+Regardless from this annotation, the ReguationSpotter X-Score of 116

 reflects a high amount of evidence that this variant is located in functionally relevant, regulatory region.
 There is no other